 Here’s how this Homemade Outdoor Bug Spray works:

-The witch hazel helps because it delivers the essential oils to the skin and evaporates quickly.
+The witch hazel is necessary because it delivers the essential oils to the skin and evaporates quickly.
 So it gets the oils dispersed and then it gets out of the way.

 The Purification essential oil blend is where the magic happens!
 Purification contains Citronella, Lemongrass, Lavandin, Rosemary, Tea Tree, and Myrtle essential oils.

 These dark amber bottles are perfect because they protect the recipe from UV light.
-They’re small enough for packing in your purse or backpack and they provide a misting spray for great coverage.
+They’re small enough for packing in your purse or backpack and provide great coverage for a misting spray.

 Useful Tips: